-- Oftentimes, learners get stuck because they are focusing on learning lots of nouns but aren't able to express full sentences.
-Move from words to sentences as soon as you can. - Our languages are heavily verb-based, meaning we are frequently talking about action.
+- Oftentimes, learners get stuck because they are focusing on learning lots of nouns but aren't able to express full sentences. - Our languages are heavily verb-based, meaning we are frequently talking about action.
 In this way, it is important in our languages to use full sentences rather than just learning individual names for objects. - It's important to speak in full sentences, so that apprentices can learn the structure and flow of conversation.